bendalab/thunderfish/docs/thunderfish.md

    (powerspectrum module) and potential EOD frequencies of wave-type fish are detected in this power spectrum based on their harmonic structure (harmonics module).
-3. EODs of pulse-type fish are detected and clustered.
+3. EODs of pulse-type fish are detected and clustered according to their width, amplitude, and shape.
 4. For each pulse and wave-type fish detected in the recording an averaged waveform is computed and its properties are analyzed (eodanalysis module)